fabaff/fsl-test-bench/docs/machines/containers.rst

     $ sudo route add -net 10.10.1.0 netmask 255.255.255.0 gw [IP address of your FSL Test Bench] dev [Interface]

+After adding the route, check if the containers are responding.

 Available systems
 -----------------